eliekawerk/Real_Estate_Tycoon_project/README.md

 * seaborn
 * sklearn

-The pdf file "Data-Dictionary" presents the description for each feature in the real-estate dataset.
+[Data-Dictionary](Data-Dictionary.pdf) contains the description for each feature present in the real-estate dataset.

 ## Project Structure